dbcook/openrocket-database/README.md

 transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.

+This package does not change how OpenRocket __works__ in any way.
+It only changes what components are available for selection in the menus.

 I apologize in advance for the geeky way you need to install this.
 It's not very complicated, but there's a bit of command line work.
 You'll need to be able to use a `git` client to grab this repo, and create a soft symlink so that OpenRocket finds the database